SolutionsAsService/SolutionsAsService/README.md

 - 👋 Hi, I’m @SolutionsAsService
-- I have knowledge about Workflow Automation, JSON, CSS, JS, Ansible Playbooks, blockchains, financial software (and more)
+- I have knowledge about Workflow Automation, JSON, CSS, JS, YAML (Ansible Playbooks), blockchains, financial software (and more)
 - 👀 I’m interested in data structures and thei applications for preserving history.
 - 🌱 I’m currently learning next.js, React, hypercore etc.
 - 💞️ I’m looking to collaborate on preserving and teaching human history forever in way that can be seen from all perspectives